Multiple Personality Detective Psycho: Plot

 Yôsuke Kobayashi is a detective and is on the case of a serial killer who dismembers his victims.
 The killer later sends Yôsuke's girlfriend dismembered but kept alive.
 Yôsuke hunts down the killer, but loses his sanity and develops dissociative identity disorder in the process, with the two main personalities being Kazuhiko Amamiya, a cool headed detective and Shinji Nishizono, a reckless psychopath.
 After being placed in prison for murdering the killer, Yôsuke Kobayashi is released and works for an independent detective agency ran by Machi Isono.
 Later serial killers are appearing with barcodes in their left eyes, which Yôsuke Kobayashi also has.
 Yôsuke Kobayashi investigations lead him to believe he is not who he thinks he is and that his Kazuhiko and Shinji personalities have existed since childhood.

 During the case known as "Lucy Seven", Shinji gains control of Yôsuke Kobayashi and disappears.

 Later, it is found out that the Gakuso organization is behind the barcodes.
 Machi investigates and learns that Kazuhiko Amamiya and Shinji Nishizono are programmed personalities, genetically created (apparently by Gakuso) so that they could merge into a joint personality that is expected to greatly resemble that of Lucy Monostone, a legendary serial killer with a counter-culture personality.

 It is revealed that there are multiple Shinji Nishizono personalities and that one exists in Machi's sister, Miwa.
 Miwa meanwhile runs into Yôsuke Kobayashi on a plane and manages to absorb the Kazuhiko Amamiya personality.
 At the same time, another host of a Shinji Nishizono personality (a teenager named Tetora Nishizono, who can temporarily transfer his Shinji Nishijono personality template to others) escapes from the Gakuso organization and runs into Miwa.
 She later gives the Kazuhiko personality to Tetora, who needs to add that personality to his own in order to remain psychologically stable.
 In exchange, Miwa demands that Tetora promise to keep the Kazuhiko personality alive and safe inside him no matter what.

 Meanwhile, evidence of internal conflict inside Gakuso and of political use of same by high Japanese authorities mounts, and the police officers investigating the murders find themselves dealing with conflict and suspicion from all sides.

 A few years later, Tetora continues his run from the Gakuso organization.
-The plot takes surprising turns, removing central characters while introducing new ones, leading to issue #11 which is in its entirety a flashback to events previous to the first issue of the series, bringing a new, more complete understanding of the whole situation.
+The plot takes turns, removing central characters while introducing new ones, leading to issue #11 which is in its entirety a flashback to events previous to the first issue of the series, bringing a new, more complete understanding of the whole situation.
 By #12 we resume the current day storyline and learn of new motivations for at least two characters.
-Gakuso's nature and goals are also fleshed out in a surprising way.
+Gakuso's nature and goals are also fleshed out.